silentdance/ram/intl.en-US/User Guide/(Old Version) User Guide/Identities/RAM users.md

 After you create one or more RAM users, you can customize user settings as needed.

--   Modify basic information about a RAM user
+-   Modify basic information about a RAM user.
     1. In the left-side navigation pane of the RAM console, click Users.
     2. In the **User Name/Display Name** column, click the username of the target RAM user.